macaroni-os/macaroni-site/site/content/faq/_index.md

 ```
 $# luet repo update --force
 ```
-that download and executes again the post-fetch hooks in the downloaded tree.
+that downloads and executes again the post-fetch hooks in the downloaded tree.

 One of the errors reported by the users when is not executed a full fetch of the Macaroni repositories after the upgrade is this: